CumulusNetworks/docs/content/cumulus-netq-40/Manage-Deployment/Install-NetQ/Install-NetQ-Device-SW/Install-NetQ-Agents/_index.md

 If NTP is not running:

 - Verify the IP address or hostname of the NTP server in the `/etc/ntp.conf` file, and then
-- Re-enable and start the NTP service using the `systemctl [enable|start] ntp` commands
+- Reenable and start the NTP service using the `systemctl [enable|start] ntp` commands

 {{<notice tip>}}
 If you are running NTP in your out-of-band management network with VRF, specify the VRF (<code>ntp@&lt;vrf-name&gt;</code> versus just <code>ntp</code>) in the above commands.